raoul2000/fs-explorer/README.md

 or
 $ npm run watch-app
 ```

 By default, following URL are availables :
 - http://localhost:9630 : shadow-cls server dashboard
 - http://localhost:8021 : tests

 ## Work on the Backend

+The backend is an HTTP server powered by [Pedestal](http://pedestal.io/pedestal).
+It exposes several REST endpoints that are consumed by the front end app.

 - run the project directly
 ```bash